avivdaum/sysprobe/README.md

 If files are missing, return an empty array instead of failing.

 **Task B: Filesystem watch**
+> From man: The inotify API provides a mechanism for monitoring filesystem events.
+Inotify can be used to monitor individual files, or to monitor directories.
+When a directory is monitored, inotify will return events for the directory itself, and for files inside the directory.

 Monitor a given directory for create/modify/move/delete events for N seconds.
 Print one line per event.
 Match the following format `%Y-%m-%dT%H:%M:%SZ <event> <dir>` (see example below).